SaiNathDas/Blog_Website/README.md

 # Bloggers Spot

-Bloggers Spot is a blogging website that allows users to create blog posts and read other's blog postsas well.
+Bloggers Spot is a blogging website that allows users to create blog posts and read other's blog posts as well.

 ## Features